Participatory culture: A new form of literacy

 Jenkins et al. believes that conversation surrounding the digital divide should focus on opportunities to participate and to develop the cultural competencies and social skills required to take part rather than get stuck on the question of technological access.
 As institutions, schools have been slow on the uptake of participatory culture.
-Instead, afterschool programs currently devote more attention to the development of new media literacies, or, a set of cultural competencies and social skills that young people need in the new media landscape.
+Instead, afterschool programs currently devote more attention to the development of new media literacies, or, a set of cultural competencies and social skills that have become necessary for young people.
 Participatory culture shifts this literacy from the individual level to community involvement.
 Networking and collaboration develop social skills that are vital to the new literacies.
-Although new, these skills build on an existing foundation of traditional literacy, research skills, technical skills, and critical analysis skills taught in the classroom.
+Although new, these skills build on an existing foundation of traditional literacy, research skills, technical skills, and critical analysis skills taught in classroom settings.

-Meta-design: a design methodology supporting participatory cultures
+Meta-design

-Metadesign is "design for designers" It represents an emerging conceptual framework aimed at defining and creating social and technical infrastructures in which participatory cultures can come alive and new forms of collaborative design can take place.
-It extends the traditional notion of system design beyond the original development of a system to allow users become co-designers and co-developers.
-It is grounded in the basic assumption that future uses and problems cannot be completely anticipated at design time, when a system is developed.
-Users, at use time, will discover mismatches between their needs and the support that an existing system can provide for them.
+Metadesign is "design for designers".
+It represents an emerging conceptual framework aimed at defining and creating social and technical infrastructure in which participatory cultures can thrive and new forms of collaborative design can take place.
+It extends the traditional notion of system design beyond the original development of a system to allow users to become co-designers and co-developers.
+It is grounded in the basic assumption that future uses and problems cannot be completely anticipated while a system is in development.
+Users will discover mismatches between their needs and the support that an existing system can provide for them.
 These mismatches will lead to breakdowns that serve as potential sources of new insights, new knowledge, and new understanding.

 Meta-design supports participatory cultures as follows: